nmendes/AmazonS3Cloudfront/README.md

 Put all the files inside /site/modules/AmazonS3Cloudfront/ and go to Admin>Modules>Check for New Modules and install.

 You'll need to configure the module by entering your AWS Access and Secret keys and the name of the S3 Bucket you'll use to store the files.
+I've set up a (video)[http://youtu.be/Hpj7AA0Rz14] and a (user policy document)[https://gist.github.com/nmendes/9053e1c3347dec7741d8] to help you out if you don't know how to do this.

 ## How does it work